Ostorlab/KB/MOBILE_CLIENT/COMMON/_SECURE/DYNAMIC_TAMPERING_SHIELDING_PRESENT/description.md

-The application implements mechanisms to prevent dynamic tampering.
+The application implements runtime instrumentation detection mechanisms.
+Specifically, the application actively detects the presence or activity of hooking frameworks and responds by terminating the session or blocking further execution.